 - Pharmaceuticals and Personal Care Products as Pollutants (PPCPs) refers, in general, to any product used by individuals for personal health or cosmetic reasons or used by agribusiness to enhance growth or health of livestock.
 PPCPs comprise a diverse collection of thousands of chemical substances, including prescription and over-the-counter therapeutic drugs, veterinary drugs, fragrances, and cosmetics.
 Studies have shown that pharmaceuticals are present in our nation’s water bodies.
 Further research suggests that certain drugs may cause ecological harm.
 The EPA is investigating this topic and developing strategies to help protect the health of both the environment and the public.
 PPCPs have probably been present in water and the environment for as long as humans have been using them.
 The drugs that we take are not entirely absorbed by our bodies, and are excreted and passed into wastewater and surface water.
 With advances in technology that improved the ability to detect and quantify these chemicals, we can now begin to identify what effects, if any, these chemicals have on human and environmental health.
 In most cases, unwanted prescription medication should be placed in the trash.
 There are three exceptions:

-- Head lice shampoo – accepted at Household Hazardous Waste Events.
-No fee for SWAC residents.
-Chemotherapy drugs – return to pharmacy or cancer clinic.
+- Chemotherapy drugs – return to pharmacy or cancer clinic.
 Anti-neoplastic medicine – return to pharmacy or cancer clinic.

 NOTE: Please do not flush unwanted medication down the drain.
 It may disrupt your septic system or the water treatment facility.
 New guidelines are now available.